Beliavsky/Fortran-code-on-GitHub/README.md

 [kdtree2](https://github.com/jmhodges/kdtree2): kd-tree implementation in C++ (and Fortran) by Matthew B. Kennel

+[library containing Some Useful Fortran Routines (libSUFR)](https://github.com/MarcvdSluys/libSUFR): code for command-line options and arguments, manipulation of dates and times,  fitting functions to data, interpolation, random number generation, sorting, solving equations, statistics, and other topics, by  Marc van der Sluys

 [PENF](https://github.com/szaghi/PENF): Fortran (standard 2003) module useful to achieve portable codes.
 The module makes available portable kind-parameters and some useful procedures to deal with them

 [petaca](https://github.com/nncarlson/petaca): collection of modern Fortran modules that provide broadly useful capabilities -- things that the author has found himself using repeatedly across many projects.
 A unifying feature of the modules is their object-oriented interfaces and implementation